-- In response to the Task Force's Recommendation 1, Administration prepared draft Land Use Bylaw amendments that reflect the recommendation while also ensuring functionality of the Land Use Bylaw (LUB) as a whole. - As such, the following amendments, supporting the Task Force recommendations, were included in Bylaw 1597/22, which was given first reading at the May 3, 2022 Council Meeting: - Create a Diversified Agriculture use to be placed within the AG - Agriculture district as a permitted use. - Diversified Agriculture means an agricultural use that brings additional traffic or impacts to the parcel than activities anticipated in the Extensive livestock or Extensive and Intensive agriculture uses.
+- In response to the Task Force's first recommendation above, Administration prepared draft Land Use Bylaw amendments (through Bylaw 1597/22) that reflect the recommendation while also ensuring functionality of the Land Use Bylaw (LUB) as a whole.
+These proposed LUB amendments include the following: - Create a Diversified Agriculture use to be placed within the AG - Agriculture district as a permitted use. - Diversified Agriculture means an agricultural use that brings additional traffic or impacts to the parcel than activities anticipated in the Extensive livestock or Extensive and Intensive agriculture uses.
 Typical activities include value-added agricultural processing, retail sales of agricultural products and products complementary and accessory to the agricultural use, and allows for commercial experiences related to the enjoyment, education, or activities and events related to farming or farm life.
-This use does not include home-based business, visitor accommodation, intensive agriculture, event venue, agriculture support services, Cannabis Production and Distribution, or Cannabis Retail Sales. - Modify the definitions of Intensive Agriculture and Agriculture Support Service to ensure the distinction between the new Diversified Agriculture use.
+This use does not include home-based business, visitor accommodation, intensive agriculture, event venue, agriculture support services, Cannabis Production and Distribution, or Cannabis Retail Sales. - Modify the definitions of Intensive Agriculture and Agriculture Support Service to ensure the distinction between the new Diversified Agriculture use. - Create regulations for Diversified Agriculture and Agriculture Support Service. - Create a new AG 2 Agriculture 2 district to provide an option to support agriculture developments that are a greater impact and intensity than typical uses under the AG - Agriculture district. - Create an Event Venue use to be placed within the AG Agriculture district as a discretionary use and within the AG 2 - Agriculture 2 as a permitted use. - Add Community Building as a permitted use to commercial districts C1, C2, and C3 and to AP (Airport Support District) as a discretionary use. - Modify the definitions of Community Building, Recreation Facility - indoor, Religious assembly, and Resort to better delineate due to the inclusion of event venues.